The School Day

 After School

-The beaches of South Goa is where life takes place after school.
-Go to any beach and by 5pm a group of River House students will be gathered there.
-That said, there are many other offerings for children.
-However, most of these are not hosted by the school.
+The beaches of South Goa are where life takes place after school.
+Go to any beach and by 17:00 a group of River House students will be gathered there.
+That said, there are many other offerings for children, however, most of these are not hosted by the school.
 Members of the community offer music, fishing, art, yoga, football, birdwatching, chess, parkour, tennis and karate amongst others.
 Information about these is posted on the school’s notice board and shared via the parent Facebook group.
-There are also many informal offerings as well and it is always a good idea to scan the South Goa Community page on Facebook, look at the flyers posted on the walls of the Patnem Chai Shop and to ask people who have been living in Goa for a longer time.